Defining Your Voice as a Director

 Weekend Intensive

-How do you know the difference between a Tarantino film and a Spike Lee joint?
-What’s different about the styles of Steven Spielberg and Chloé Zhao?
-You might call a filmmaker’s visual language and point of view their “cinematic voice” and it can take years to refine.
+How do you know the difference between a Tarantino and an Emerald Fennell film?
+What’s different about the styles of Steven Spielberg and Chloe Zhao?
+You might call a filmmaker’s visual language and point of view their “cinematic voice,” and it may take years to refine.

 In this online weekend intensive, writer and director Lindsay MacKay (Wet Bum, The Swearing Jar) will guide you on steps you can take to start developing your voice and visual style as a filmmaker.